DeshErBojhaa/linux-notes/processes.md

 - *Call linkage information*: Each function used certain CPU registers, such as the program counter, which points to the next machine-language instruction to be executed.
 Each time a function calls another, a copy of the values of these registers are saved in the called function's stack, so that when it returns the register values can be restored for the calling function.

 ## Context Switching
 The kernel is responsible for the context switching between processes.
+Whenever a process is running it is using the processor's registers, stacks and so on.
+This is the processes context and, when a process is suspended, all of that CPU specific context must be saved in the `task_struct` for the process.
+When a process is restarted by the scheduler its context is restored from here.
 To understand how it works, let's assume a process is running in the user mode and it's time slice is up.
 Then:
 1. The CPU (the actual hardware) interrupts the current process based on an internal timer, switches into kernel mode, and hands control back to the kernel.
-2. The kernel records the current state of the CPU and memotry, which will be essential to resume the process that was just interrupted.
+2. The kernel records the current state of the CPU and memotry in `task_struct`, which will be essential to resume the process that was just interrupted.
 3. The kernel performs any task that might have come up during the preceding time slick (such as collecting data from input and output, I/O operations).
 4. The kernel is now ready to ler another process run.
 The kernel analyzes the list of peocess and ready to choose and run one.
 5. The kernel prepares the memory for the new process and then prepare the CPU.